Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry: Introduction

 To date, the most impressive progress has been made in the study of entanglement entropy of one dimensional critical states.
 Here, it has been shown\cite{Holzhey,Cardy} that for systems described by conformal field theories (CFT's) the entanglement entropy of a system of length $L$ behaves as, \beq S = \frac{c}{3} \log L/a + \gamma \eeq where $a$ is the short distance cut-off.
 The coefficient $c$ is a universal number known as the central charge of the CFT.
 The subleading constant $\gamma$ depends on the system geometry ({\it e.g.} the ratio of the subsystem size to the full system size).
 Although $\gamma$ is not fully universal as is clear from the cut-off dependence of (\ref{S1d}), it is universal up to an additive constant.
 The universal behavior of the entanglement entropy (\ref{S1d}) has proved useful for extraction of the central charge of the governing CFT in numerical density-matrix renormalization group (DMRG) studies of one-dimensional critical systems.

 Our present understanding of entanglement in dimension $d > 1$ is far less complete.
-However, it is generally expected that for both critical and non-critical systems the leading contribution to the entanglement entropy scales as the area of the subsystem boundary, $S = C {\cal A}/a^{d-1}$.\footnote{A notable exception is provided by systems with a Fermi-surface, where the area law receives a multiplicative logarithmic correction.\cite{Gioev,Wolf}} This ``area law" contribution is related to short-range entanglement in the vicinity of the boundary, and as a result, the proportionality constant $C$ is non-universal.
-However, for critical scale invariant systems one expects a subleading, fully universal, geometric contribution $\gamma$ to the entanglement entropy, \beq S = C {\cal A}/a^{d-1} + \gamma \eeq The scaling form (\ref{Sd}) is believed to hold for scale invariant systems in $d = 2$ with arbitrary smooth boundaries and for systems in $d = 3$ whose boundary is flat.\cite{RyuTak1,RyuTak2,Fursaev,CasiniHuerta} Additional logarithmic contributions are expected in $d = 2$ if the boundary has sharp corners and in $d = 3$ if the boundary is curved.
+However, it is generally expected that for both critical and non-critical systems the leading contribution to the entanglement entropy scales as the area of the subsystem boundary ${\cal A}$, $S = C {\cal A}/a^{d-1}$.\footnote{A notable exception is provided by systems with a Fermi-surface, where the area law receives a multiplicative logarithmic correction.\cite{Gioev,Wolf}} This ``area law" contribution is related to short-range entanglement in the vicinity of the boundary, and as a result, the proportionality constant $C$ is non-universal.
+However, for critical scale invariant systems one expects a subleading, fully universal, geometric contribution $\gamma$ to the entanglement entropy, \beq S = C \frac{{\cal A}}{a^{d-1}} + \gamma \eeq The scaling form (\ref{Sd}) is believed to hold for scale invariant systems in $d = 2$ with arbitrary smooth subsystem boundary and in $d = 3$ with flat subsystem boundary.\cite{RyuTak1,RyuTak2,Fursaev,CasiniHuerta} Additional logarithmic contributions are expected in $d = 2$ if the boundary has sharp corners and in $d = 3$ if the boundary is curved.
 We note that all the above stated results/hypotheses on the entanglement entropy apply also to the Renyi entanglement entropy $S_n$, with the constants $C$ and $\gamma$ acquiring a dependence on $n$.